-- Starting on October 1st 2018, publishing an article in FDMP requires production cost and Open Access fees of 600$ USD to the submitting author following the acceptance of an article for publication.
-Please note that the article processing charge for each paper submitted after 1st April, 2020 will be 800$ USD.
+- Starting on 1st October 2018, publishing an article in FDMP requires production cost and Open Access fees to the submitting author following the acceptance of an article for publication.
+Please note that the article processing charge for each paper submitted after 1st April 2020 will be 800$ USD.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

 - FDMP only accepts manuscript in Microsoft Office Word file format.
 Please make sure the submission file is in Microsoft Word document file format (.doc or .docx).

 - All papers submitted to this journal will undergo a preliminary check to detect duplicate contents and plagiarism

 - Reference to specific geographical places (countries, cities, locations, e.g., "China", “Guangdong Province”, “Texas”, “Amsterdam”), specific universities and laboratories should be avoided at all costs.
 Similarly, text such as “in our laboratory”, “National industry", "domestic industry”, “foreign industry”, “foreign products” or “foreign market” should not be used.
 Papers published in FDMP are visible worldwide and are intended to support the entire International Scientific Community.

 All the manuscrips submitted to FDMP based on Computational Fluid Dynamics or other numerical approaches shall necessarily (mandatorily) contain the following sections:

 “Mathematical Model”: a section where the (partial differential, ordinary or algebric) equations governing the considered phenomena are carefully presented together with the related initial and boundary conditions.